ethhub-io/ethhub/ethereum-roadmap/privacy.md

   * zk-SNARKs (used in Zcash)
   * zk-STARKs

 [Aztec Protocol](../built-on-ethereum/infrastructure/aztec-protocol.md) is building an efficient zero-knowledge privacy protocol and decentralised exchange.
-The protocol is already live on Ethereums mainnet.
+The protocol is already live on Ethereum's mainnet.

 [Starkware Industries](https://www.starkware.co/) is using STARK technology to improve scalability and privacy on Ethereum.